Learning how to make SVG files for your Cricut is actually pretty easy. And today I am going to teach you in this step-by-step video tutorial.

 What is so amazing about the Cricut is you can create your own images or use stock.
 The Cricut can indeed cut or print SVG files that you upload directly to your Cricut.
 Using Adobe Illustrator to learn how to design SVG files for your cutting machines like the Cricut Explore is a great way to also learn to design files.

-This tutorial and video is easy to follow and really easy to understand.
+This tutorial and video are both easy to follow and really easy to understand.
 You will learn about how to create compound paths for use with your Cricut machine.

 In this step-by-step tutorial, you learn also to save as an SVG file.